 - 2.12 The residential requirement of 4,000 dwellings from 2006-2026 equates to an annual build rate of 200 dwellings per annum.
-However, completions since 2006 and current commitments need to be factored in so the 'real' amount of land required for development can be identified and allocated through the Development Plan process. - 2.13 The following extract from the District Council's Residential Land Availability (April 2013) provides the most up-to-date picture of the residential availability within the District.
+However, completions since 2006 and current commitments need to be factored in so the 'real' amount of land required for development can be identified and allocated through the LDF process. - 2.13 The following extract from the District Council's Residential Land Availability (April 2012) provides the most up-to-date picture of the residential availability within the District.
 Crucially, it identifies completions since 2006 and current commitments (i.e. dwellings under construction or with planning permission).
-These numbers can therefore be taken off the requirement of 4,000 to identify the residual requirement which will need to be planned for.
+These numbers can therefore be taken off the requirement of 4,000 to identify the residual requirement, which will need to be planned for.

-Residential Land Availability (April 2013)
+Residential Land Availability (April 2012)

-a b С d е f g
+а b С d е f g

-Proposed net housing provision 2006 - 2026 (1) Number of dwellings completed (net) Apr 2006 - Mar.2013 (2) Net number of dwellings to be completed Apr.2013 - Mar.
-2026 Net number of dwellings available on identified sites at Apr.2013 (3) Annual build rate required to meet Adopted Core Strategy requirements Net number of dwellings on deliverable sites to meet the 5-year land supply (4) Number of years supply at 1 st Apr.
-2013
+Proposed net housing provision 2006 - 2026 (1) Number of dwellings completed (net) Apr 2006 Mar.2012 (2) Net number of dwellings to be completed Apr.2012 - Mar.
+2026 Net number of dwellings available on identified sites at Apr.2012 (3) Annual build rate required to meet Adopted Core Strategy requirements Net number of dwellings on deliverable sites to meet the 5-year land supply (4) Number of years supply at 1 st Apr.
+2012

-4,000 1,476 2,524 1,493 194 1,393 7.2
+4,000 1,254 2,746 1,381 196 1,281 6.5

 - 1. a.
-Adopted Core Strategy requirements - b.
-Completions are net of demolitions - d.
-This figure is net of the 9 demolitions still required on redevelopment sites and includes 42 dwellings approved subject to S.106 agreements - 4. f.
+Adopted Core Strategy requirements - 2. b.
+Completions are net of demolitions - 3. d.
+This figure is net of the 16 demolitions still required on redevelopment sites - 4. f.
 Two of the Adopted Local Plan sites at Rock Works (Site 1865) and Timber Yard (Site 1866) on Park Lane in Kidderminster are not immediately available for development.
-Therefore, 100 dwellings have been deducted from the figure shown at column d. - 2.14 Taking into account the figures in the above table it can be seen that a total of 1,476 dwellings (net of demolitions) have been completed since April 2006.
-Additionally, there are 1,393 dwellings considered currently available to meet the 5-year supply.
-This gives a cumulative total of 2,869.
-Therefore, the total number of new dwellings that will need to be provided for through the allocations within the District up to 2026 currently stands at 1,131 (as of 1st April 2013).
+Therefore, 100 dwellings have been deducted from the 1,379 1,381 shown at column d. - 2.14 Taking into account the figures in the above table it can be seen that a total of 1,254 dwellings (net of demolitions) have been completed since April 2006.
+Additionally, there are 1,281 dwellings considered currently available to meet the 5-year supply.
+This gives a cumulative total of 2,535.
+Therefore, the total number of new dwellings that will need to be provided for through the allocations within the District up to 2026 currently stands at 1,465.